positron48/budget/README_EN.md

 - ✅ **Profile**: profile settings and password change
 - ✅ **Tenants**: organization management and switching between them
 - ✅ **Import**: CSV file import with column mapping and category configuration
+- ✅ **Export**: transaction export to CSV with filters and localization support
 - ✅ **i18n**: full support for Russian and English languages
 - ✅ **UX/UI**: modern design with responsiveness and animations
 - ✅ **Auto-refresh**: automatic access token refresh